Campus Happenings

 Ashley Henderickson presents GI health room full of NUHS students

-by Giuliana Denicolo | November 19, 2025 | 2 min read
+by NUHS Team | November 19, 2025 | 2 min read

 To guide students in developing their professional careers, National University of Health Sciences (NUHS) offers many professional and academic opportunities that frequently host guest speakers, technique practice sessions, professional development seminars and more.
-Students benefit from learning and staying informed about topics in their field, while having the opportunity to network and build connections with successful alumni and industry professionals before graduation.
+Students benefit from learning and staying informed about topics in their field while having the opportunity to network and build connections with successful alumni and industry professionals before graduation.

 Throughout October, NUHS featured a compelling lineup of guest speakers who shared insights on various health care topics:

 • Oct.
 8: The University hosted a presentation on perimenopause in practice, featuring nurse practitioner Lori Krischer, CRNP, FMACP.
-Ms. Krischer, a practitioner since 1998 and clinical director at the Functional Medicine Academy, focused on estrogen dominance in perimenopausal women, guiding attendees through its symptoms, diagnosis and treatment approaches.
+Ms. Krischer, a practitioner since 1998 and clinical director at the Functional Medicine Academy, focused on estrogen dominance in perimenopausal women, guiding attendees through symptoms, diagnosis and treatment approaches.
 She shared practical tools, including hormonal testing methods, treatment planning software and NutriDyn supplements.

 • Oct.
-15: NUHS invited alumnus Jeff Garofalo, DC, ’02, to present on common practice mistakes and tips for building a successful career as a chiropractic physician.
+15: NUHS invited alumnus Jeff Garofalo, DC ’02, to present on common practice mistakes and tips for building a successful career as a chiropractic physician.
 Drawing from his experience as the founder of Midwest Disc Clinic, Dr. Garofalo emphasized the importance of specializing in a niche, achieving clinical excellence and understanding whether to pursue business ownership or team roles.

-For more information on upcoming events, visit Events at NUHS.
+For more information on upcoming events, visit